-Warning of Garabandal, by Joseph A. Pelletier A.A. (published in
+The circular, The Warning of Garabandal, by Joseph A. Pelletier A.A.

 The circular has a reprint of a letter in it by Archbishop Lopez who wrote that Padre Pio recognised the apparitions and encouraged the witnesses to promote them.
 He wrote that the visions contained nothing that was contrary to Catholic faith or morals.

 Joey Lomangino testified that Pio told him that the visions were holy and authentic (page 167, Powers of Darkness, Powers of Light).

 The Virgin claimed that the day after the miracle that will convince the world

 that everybody would see the body of Fr Luis who died during the visions and